QiCai1995/dsc-data-ethics-training-on-bad-data/README.md

 When we think about the goals of machine learning, at the core we want to discriminate or classify groups based on previously identified patterns.
 This intentional grouping or separating of groups can be enacted in ways that

-## The Problems with Supervised Learning

-Supervised learning has risen to popularity due to its seemingly high accuracy when compared to expert or rules-based systems.
-However, supervised learning has had shortcomings when exposed to data that isn’t very similar to its training data.

-Supervised learning makes more assumptions than many data science teams don’t initially realize.
-For example, since at its core supervised learning is pattern matching, we must recognize the hard truths behind supervised learning.

-It’s relatively easy to create a supervised learning model that works well, when our definition of working well involves accurate predictions.
-However, as an industry, it’s easier to over-index on accuracy asw a success metric.

-Instead, we shouldn’t just aim to create accurate models, models should be developed for Accomplishing specific tasks and maximizing both fairness and accuracy.
-This is a very active research space as the tradeoff between accuracy and model fairness is highly contested.
-One of the reasons this is a problem in data science is the data models are trained on.

 For example, if there’s a dataset of employees and a company wants to find similar employees, we make various assumptions about what a model trained on this data can do.

 First, we assume that the employees hired are successful in their roles.
 While one can assume that since they have not been terminated from their positions they must be successful.
 This may be true, but inevitably doesn’t capture employees that are not meeting expectations.
 One work-around to this assumption that some orgs do is have managers highlight star employees and those meeting expectations.
 However, this again skews training data towards those well liked by their managers.
 This process doesn’t scale and is likely to encode subjective human biases, as managers alone can determine who is a good employee.